Home

 1) You need to know the direct stream URL of the station you want to listen to

 If you already have your favourite stream URLs to hand, all well and good, but if not, there's always a way to find them.
-With respect to ham radio gateways, there's a handy service called Broadcastify which hosts some of them (Here's the Link).
-Though it's probably easier to just Google something like 'hubnet on broadcastify' or 'freestar on broadcastify' etc.
+With respect to ham radio gateways, there's a handy service called Broadcastify which hosts a few of them (Here's the Link), or just Google something like 'hubnet on broadcastify' or 'freestar on broadcastify' and you'll probably find what you're looking for much quicker

-Something to note here is that once you find a station on Broadcastify that you want Alexa to play, grabbing the URL from the address bar won't work, but the number at the end is important and needs to be noted.
-The stream URL is actually https://broadcastify.cdnstream1.com/ with the previously noted number placed at the end.
-To save time, I've listed some popular ham radio gateway streams below:
+Something to note here is that once you find a station on Broadcastify that you want Alexa to play, grabbing the URL from the address bar won't work.
+The number at the end of the URL is important though and needs to be noted.
+The stream URL is ac

 HUBNet AllStar Link - https://broadcastify.cdnstream1.com/27462